deltoss/mitch-datasource/projects/mitch-datasource-documentation/manual/development.md

 Although this is a monorepo, it doesn't have multiple packages to release and publish.
 This package only releases a single project as a package.
 Thus, the `circleci` configuration was setup in such a way where it simply changes directory and then runs `semantic-release` in that directory.

+## Services Used when Developing this Package

+* `CircleCI` For CI/CD pipeline to publish to NPM.
+* `GitHub` To host the source code
+* `NPM Registry` To upload the node package and make it available as a node package
+* `Netlify` To host the static HTML documentation

-### Major Dependencies
+### Dependencies

 * [axios](https://www.axios.com)
   * Used to perform default AJAX operations
 * [query-string](https://github.com/sindresorhus/query-string#readme)
   * For `QueryBuilder` (Used as part of `AJAX Datasource`) to convert an object to a query string

-### Technologies Used
+### Development Dependencies

 This package was created using:
 * `semantic-release` to automate the release process to NPM, and creating git releases.
 Isn't actually an installed package, but used as part of the CI/CD CircleCI configuration as a CLI tool (called through npx).
-See the root `.circleci/config.yml` & `.circleci/notes.txt` for more details.
+See the root `.circleci/config.yml` & `.circleci/notes.txt` for more details
 * `commitizen` which ensures commits is in a nice format.
-See `commit` script of the main repository scripts.
+See `commit` script of the main repository scripts
-* `CircleCI` For CI/CD pipeline to publish to NPM.
 * `webpack` as the bundler
 * `npm` scripts to run common tasks (e.g. build and sass compilation), instead of gulp, grunt
-* `babel` with webpack to transpile JavaScript from ES6 to ES5, so this package codebase can utilise the newest ES6 features
+* `babel` with webpack to transpile JavaScript from ES6 & ES7 to ES5, so this package codebase can utilise the newest ES features
 * `esdoc` to build the API documentations
 * `eslint` for linting JavaScript source code
 * `nodemon` to set up npm watch scripts (to auto-compile when code changes are detected)
 * `npm-run-all` to run multiple npm scripts in sequence/parallel whilst being compatible cross operating systems (e.g. Windows, Linux, etc)
 * `jest` for running tests
-* `storybook` to develop playground applications to perform manual integration tests with client-side frameworks (e.g. React, Vue).
+* `storybook` to develop playground applications to perform manual integration tests with client-side frameworks (e.g. React, Vue)
-* `esm` to use modern ES import/export syntax (for executing node scripts without the need for webpack).
+* `esm` to use modern ES import/export syntax (for executing node scripts without the need for webpack)
-* `mermaid cli` to generate mermaid diagrams using markdownish syntax (i.e. `.mmd` files).
+* `mermaid cli` to generate mermaid diagrams using markdownish syntax (i.e. `.mmd` files)
-* `glob` retrieve all files within a folder matching an expression.
+* `glob` retrieve all files within a folder matching an expression

 ## Repository Scripts